Slopes, Tangent Lines, and Normal LinesIn Exercises 31–40, verify... | Channels for Pearson+

 Recommended video:

-The tangent line to a curve at a given point is a straight line that touches the curve at that point without crossing it.
-To find the tangent line, calculate the derivative of the curve's equation to determine the slope at the given point, then use the point-slope form of a line to write the equation of the tangent line.
+A tangent line to a curve at a given point is a straight line that touches the curve at that point without crossing it.
+The slope of the tangent line is equal to the derivative of the curve at that point.
+For the curve x²y² = 9 at the point (-1, 3), the tangent line can be found using the derivative obtained through implicit differentiation.

 Recommended video:

-The normal line to a curve at a given point is perpendicular to the tangent line at that point.
-To find the normal line, first determine the slope of the tangent line, then use the negative reciprocal of this slope for the normal line.
-Apply the point-slope form using the given point to write the equation of the normal line.
+A normal line to a curve at a given point is perpendicular to the tangent line at that point.
+The slope of the normal line is the negative reciprocal of the slope of the tangent line.
+Once the slope of the tangent line is determined, the normal line can be calculated, providing insight into the geometric properties of the curve at the specified point.

 Recommended video: